Zabrane/pf/README.md

 * one syscall `write(2)`.
 * one warning `int-conversion`, suppressed.
-* total loss thread safety.
+* total loss of thread safety.
 * no floats.

 what you get: